mccanne/sharkfest/README.md

 If you've ever tried to assemble operational infrastructure for search and analytics of network-oriented traffic logs, you know what a daunting task this can be.
-About three years ago, we embarked upon a project to explore search and analytics for Zeek and Suricata "sensors" running on live network taps or over archived PCAP files.
-Having experimented extensively with well-known, open-source search and analytics systems and after talking to a wide range of practitioners of such tech stacks, we noticed a recurring design pattern: a search cluster is often deployed to hold recent logs for interactive queries, while some sort of data lake is deployed in parallel to hold historical data for batch analytics.
+Roughly three years ago, we embarked upon a project to explore search and analytics for Zeek and Suricata "sensors" running on live network taps or over archived PCAP files.
+Having experimented extensively with well-known, open-source search and analytics systems and after talking to a wide range of practitioners of such tech stacks, we noticed a recurring _design pattern_: a search cluster is often deployed to hold recent logs for interactive queries, while some sort of data lake is deployed in parallel to hold historical data for batch analytics.